Join Here | Log In

 Zinc supplementation has been shown to cut childhood mortality rates by 50% in developing countries.
 That is huge![ref]

 What causes dietary zinc deficiency?
 The answer can be summed up as simply a diet that is high in phytates and low in animal foods.[ref][ref]
 Phytates bind to and reduce the intestinal absorption of zinc.
 Phytic acid, or phytate, is found in plant seeds, so a diet high in beans, grains, and nuts can be high in phytate, depending on how the food is cooked or processed.
-Animal protein both contains higher levels of zinc and also increases the absorption of zinc.
+Animal protein contains both higher levels of zinc and increases the absorption of zinc.

 It is estimated that over 1 billion people worldwide suffer from frank zinc deficiency, with some estimates as high as a third of the world’s population being zinc deficient.[ref][ref]